 Moraira, Spain.
 Moraira is a small town in the La Marina about half way between Alicante 80 kms to its south and Valencia 108 kms to its north.
 Barcelona is 438 kms to the north.
 Moraira remains one of the most unspoilt resorts on the Costa Blanca, with 8km of beautiful coastline backed by mountains.

-Moraira is a vibrant village benefiting from years of inward investment and local tourism, attracting both young and old, as it surprisingly caters for all spectrums.
+Moraira is a vibrant village benefiting from years of inward investment and local tourism, attracting both young and old, catering for all spectrums.
 This old fishing village has a long and varied historical background, with many fiestas celebrating the language, the local traditions and the picturesque landscape.

 Moraira itself has an impressive marina surrounded by excellent bars and restaurants, most serving freshly caught fish from the fishing port.
 There are approximately 80-90 restaurants that cater for all tastes with local delicacies given pride of place next to well known international dishes.
 Some are even recommended in the Michelin restaurant guide.